 Once you’re inside the tent body, using one of the two doors (yes 2 doors), there is a good amount of interior space for you and your gear plus some great pocket options.
 An awesome feature is the diffusing light pockets that turn your headlamp into ceiling light for the tent, super cool.

 The Nemo Hornet tent is easy to set up, take down, and store.
-It does pretty well in rough weather and its quite durable.
+It does pretty well in rough weather and it’s quite durable.
 It also comes with a lifetime warranty if anything does go wrong.

 Overall an awesome little solo tent that is super light but it is pretty expensive.
 If you want to see the full review, check out the Nemo Hornet here.

 The Marmot Tungsten UL 2P Tent is pretty great when it comes to a spacious but light enough backpacking tent that’s also semi-affordable.
 It has the quality of tents that costs over $350 while being roomier and costing under $300.